AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/workfront-integration.md

 >[!NOTE]
 >
 > As a project manager, you can view this newly created task in your Adobe Workfront dashboard along with other key task details.
-For more details, views understand dashboards](https://experienceleague.adobe.com/en/docs/workfront/using/reporting/dashboards/understand-dashboards/understand-dashboards).
+For more details, view [Understand dashboards](https://experienceleague.adobe.com/en/docs/workfront/using/reporting/dashboards/understand-dashboards/understand-dashboards).

 ### Managing tasks created by you